 The gun remained in the company’s catalog through 2017.
 In January 2018, the gun was no longer listed by or available from Ruger.
 By that time, there were other calibers available including a second Redhawk that chambered the .45 Colt.

-In 1979, the Redhawk was introduced in a variety of chamberings, including .45 Long Colt.
-However, over the years Ruger scaled back production so only the .44 Magnum was available.
-However, with the renewed interest in revolvers, Ruger reintroduced a .45 Colt Redhawk in 2008.
+Ruger began manufacturing the Redhawk in 1979.
+At that time, the gun came in a variety of chamberings, including .45 Colt.
+Over the years Ruger scaled back production so only the .44 Magnum remained.

 Ruger stated the KRH-45-4 has a “rugged frame, designed specifically to handle powerful magnum loads, (and) includes extra metal in top strap, sidewalls and barrel mounting areas.”
 So, this Ruger should be able to handle the hot handloaded hunting loads and the commercially available hot loadings offered by companies such as CorBon and Buffalo Bore.

-Additionally, Ruger bulds the Redhawk with a triple locking cylinder.
-The cylinder locks into the frame at the front, bottom and rear for best alignment of cylinder to barrel and for additional strength with high powered loads.
+Additionally, Ruger builds the Redhawk with a triple locking cylinder.
+The cylinder locks into the frame at the front, bottom and rear for the best alignment of the cylinder to the barrel.
+It also provides increased strength for high-powered loads.

 Lastly, this gun was discontinued once before.
 That is a very strong indication that the market demand for this gun is likely weak.
 Bottom line: if you like this revolver, find and buy one today.
 You do not know when Ruger may discontinue the .45 Colt version of the Ruger Redhawk.

 Late in 2015, Ruger announced a second Redhawk that would chamber the .45 Colt.
 The new gun, Model 5032 (later designated the 5050), came with three moon clips and an appropriately designed cylinder so it would also chamber the .45 ACP cartridge.